TommasoTarchi/autoRNAseq/README.md

 In this repository you can find the following automated pipelines:

-1. Gene expression count: from paired-end reads to gene expression.
+1. Gene expression count: from paired-end reads to gene expression counts.

 All pipelines use *Nextflow* as automation tool and *Singularity* for containerization.
 If you are new to these tools, you can find the documentation, respectively, [here][nextflow]